ecmwf/anemoi-docs/docs/contributing/governance.rst

 The ``@anemoisecurity`` group is a core part of Anemoi’s governance and review process.
 It is based on GitHub’s `CODEOWNERS
 <https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners>`_
-mechanism, and is defined at the organization level: https://github.com/orgs/ecmwf/teams/anemoisecurity.
+mechanism, and is defined at the organisation level: https://github.com/orgs/ecmwf/teams/anemoisecurity.

 Members of this group are automatically tagged in pull requests that